 Prompted by watching Behind the Curve, our host invites a few guests to share their thoughts and reactions to the documentary.
 This is a special episode, where we step outside our usual routine, and we consider how this particular sub-culture might inform us about shifts in broader society.

-Significantly, we are also joined by Anthony, the coordinator of the Melbourne Flat Earth Society Facebook page, to offer the counter opinion.
+Significantly, we are also joined by Anthony, the coordinator of the Flat Earth Melbourne Facebook page, to offer the counter opinion.

 We hope you find this special episode entertaining and insightful.